Leadecide/Leadecide.github.io/il8n/CODE_OF_CONDUCT.md

-# Open Leadership Map Whitepaper Participation Guidelines
+# Community Participation Guidelines

-## Code of Conduct

-As contributors to the Mozilla Privacy Arcade project, we agree to review and abide by the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

-## Participation Guidelines
+This repository is governed by AYCH's code of conduct and etiquette guidelines.
+For more details, please read the

+## How to Report

+## Project Specific Etiquette

 Moreover, to promote a safe space for all, we agree to: